© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp 600yds (550m) WSW of Swindon iron works is a scheduled monument protected by Historic England under reference 1006079.
 View the official record →

-Roman camp 600 yards WSW of Swindon iron works is a Romano-British military installation located in Staffordshire.
+Roman camp 600 yards WSW of Swindon iron works is a scheduled ancient monument in Staffordshire comprising the remains of a Roman military encampment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006079.

 Roman camp 600yds (550m) WSW of Swindon iron works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006079.